FStarLang/FStar/contrib/CoreCrypto/INSTALL.md

   `x86_64-w64-mingw32-pkg-config` is installed.
 - it looks like only Cygwin64 is supported, unfortunately.

-Temporary: right now (01/05/2015), the sqlite3 OCaml library needs a patch to work properly on Windows.
 If running `make redux-gen` in `mitls-fstar/src/tls` fails with this:

 ```
 ** Cannot resolve symbols for C:/cygwin/home/protz/.opam/system/lib/sqlite3\libsqlite3_stubs.a(sqlite3_stubs.o):